zowe/zowe-chat/CONTRIBUTING.md

 Type or scope appended with `!` has the same meaning as BREAKING CHANGE(explained in footer section).
 It introduces a breaking API change (correlating with MAJOR in semantic versioning).
 MUST be used with caution!

 ### Scope
 Optional part of the message.
-Identifies a part of the codebase altered byt this commit.
-Examples could be: authentication, Discovery service, ...
+Identifies a part of the codebase altered by this commit.

 ### Description
 A description MUST immediately follow the colon and space after the type/scope prefix.
 The description is a short summary of the code changes, e.g., `fix: array parsing issue when multiple spaces were contained in string`.